benjavalero/replacer/technical-design.md

   - **Namespace**.
 The category of the page in Wikipedia: article, annex, user page, etc. Note that, although an article is a specific type of page, it is usually used as a synonym of page, but in this application we try not to do it.
   - **Language**.
 The language of the Wikipedia where the page exists.
   - **Title**.
 The title of the page which identifies it uniquely.
   - **ID**.
 The identifier of the page, a number for internal use that can also be used to identify it uniquely in a specific Wikipedia.
+Note that, used along with the language, it identifies a page completely in the tool.
-  - **Contents**.
-The current text contents of the page, also known as _wiki-text_.
+  - **Content**.
+The current text of the page, also known as _wiki-text_.
-  - **Timestamp**.
+  - **Last update**.
 The date and time of the last update of the page.
+  - **Query timestamp**.
+The date and time when the page was queried and retrieved.
+  - **Redirect**.
+If the page is considered a redirection page.
 - **Dump**.
 A huge XML file, generated monthly, containing all the current Wikipedia pages for a language.
 - **Replacement**.
 A potential issue to be checked and fixed (replaced).
 For instance, the word _aproximated_ is misspelled and therefore could be proposed to be replaced with _approximated_.